SinusBot/docs/docs/youtube-dl.md

 If you still receive this error afterwards:

 This is neither a bug in youtube-dl nor the SinusBot.
 This error means that **YouTube** is limiting your IP-address. </br>
-Unfortunately there is nothing else that you could do other than trying to force ipv4 (as described above) or trying to use a different IP-adress.
+Unfortunately there is nothing else that you could do other than trying to force IPv4 (as described above) or trying to use a different IP-address.

 *Note: youtube-dl has [network options](https://github.com/ytdl-org/youtube-dl/blob/master/README.md#network-options) such as `--source-address <ip>` to select the correct ip-address in case your server has more than one and `--proxy <url>` that you can use to route requests over another server with a http(s)/socks proxy, however we will **not** help you with configuring this as it has nothing to do with the SinusBot itself.*